-- Specify if virtual guests should be part of a workgroup or of a domain
+- Specify if virtual guests should be part of a workgroup or a domain

 Managing and Updating Templates

-Prior to updating a template (for example to apply a number of security patches so new virtual guests are created with the patch installed), switch the template to maintenance mode by highlighting the template name and selecting Maintenance from the Tasks drop-down menu.
+Before updating a template (for example, to apply several security patches so new virtual guests are created with the patch installed), switch the template to maintenance mode by highlighting the template name and selecting Maintenance from the Tasks drop-down menu.

 Once this is done, an administrator can choose to publish desktops or applications from virtual machines, automatically create clones of a VM based on a template based upon user requests, and extensively manage resources published through the console.